alem-01/alem_public/subjects/flutter_piscine/bizzCard/README.md

 - Run Flutter generated counter app
 - Understand structure of the Flutter app

-To create first Flutter application open Android Studio and follow the steps:
+To create your first Flutter application open Android Studio and follow the steps:

 1. Open the IDE and select **Start a new Flutter project**.
 2. Select **Flutter Application** as the project type.
 Then click **Next**.
-3. Verify the Flutter SDK path specifies the SDK’s location (select **Install SDK…** if the text field is blank).
+3. Specify path to **Flutter SDK’s location**
+   (select **Install SDK…** if the text field is blank).
-4. Enter a project name (for example, `myapp`).
+4. Enter the project name (for example, `myapp`).
 Then click **Next**.
 5. Click **Finish**.
 6. Wait for Android Studio to install the SDK and create the project.

-See the Run the app section in [https://flutter.dev/docs/get-started/test-drive?tab=androidstudio#create-app](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio#create-app) to run sample app.
+See the Run the app section in [https://flutter.dev/docs/get-started/test-drive?tab=androidstudio#create-app](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio#create-app) to run a sample app.

 The starter point in Flutter app is in lib/main.dart.
 Change this file to change app's behavior.